UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

   eq-involutive-eq := (z , p , q) ↦ inv q ∙ p   : x ＝ⁱ y → x ＝ y.
 ```

-This equivalence preserves the groupoid structure on the judgmentally involutive
+This equivalence preserves the groupoid structure on the strictly involutive
 identity types as we will see later.
 Moreover, the composition
 `eq-involutive-eq ∘ involutive-eq-eq` computes judgmentally to the identity: